opensource-society/notesvault/README.md

 │   └── notes.json
 ├── pages/             # All pages used in the project │   └── <all .html files>
-├── scripts            # Application logic (load/display/filter)
+├── scripts            # Application logic (loading, displaying, filtering)
     └── <scripts>
 ├── styling            # Global styles and theming
     └── <style files>